VO2 Max Test London vs Resting Metabolic Rate: Which Test Actually Matters?

 Executives often attempt to optimise performance through diet changes, supplements or training programmes.

-But without objective data, these adjustments remain guesswork.
+Without objective data, these adjustments remain guesswork.

 Is VO₂ max testing useful if I’m not an athlete?